Shopify/ruvy/README.md

 After all the dependencies are installed, run `make`

-## Known limitations

-The size of your main ruby program is limited by the max allowable limit for environment variables on your operating system.
-This is because we use a temporary env var to pass in the contents of the ruby program to the Wasm.

 ## Usage

 A simple ruby program that prints "Hello world" to stdout